goushithm22/Gym-Management/README.md

 ## 📌 Overview

-**Shape Up: Command Center** is a modern web application built to help teams implement the **Shape Up methodology** by Basecamp.
+**Gym-Management: Command Center** is a modern web application built to help teams implement the **Shape Up methodology** by Basecamp.
 This tool simplifies the process of managing bets, cycles, pitches, and team responsibilities — all in one place.

 ## 🎯 Key Features